sarathjackendran/spoor-enrichment/README.md

 If successful, the event model is pushed on to an egest Kinesis stream and SQS queue.

+### Processes

+The application three processes - _sqs_ consumes the Spoor ingest queue and enriches the data, Web is a simple web application to display the flag states, and `metrics` loads various external metrics (cloudwatch, fastly) in to graphite.

+You can run these with the Makefile, i.e. `make sqs`, `make web`, and `make metrics`

+Or on Heroku, `foreman start web` etc.

 ### Flags

 The pipeline is controlled by several flags.
 The flags can be turned on or off